libdragon

 Returns

-0 on successful lookup or a negative value on failure or empty directory.
+0 on success or a negative value on failure (and errno is set)

 The documentation for this struct was generated from the following file: